 - Maliki is the main school of Islamic Jurisprudence

-Oman belongs to the Arab Economic Area of the Islamic Civilization.
+Oman belongs to the Arab Economic Area of the Islamic Civilisation.

 The economy of Oman.

-- The main natural resources of Oman are oil and natural gas.
+- The main natural resources of Oman are petroleum and natural gas.

 Government wants to make Oman one of the leading

 - The main products manufactured in Oman are textiles, cement, furniture, fertilizers, and fibreglass products.